mrSan4o/AndroidSoapClient/README.md

 # AndroidSoapClient
-Simple soap client writing on kotlin for android
+Simple soap client writed on Kotlin for Android